snehilvj/dmc-docs/docs/layout-overview/layout-overview.md

 .. toc::

-### Grid
-Use [Grid](/components/grid) if you need columns with different sizes.
-The `span` prop also accepts a dictionary to change column width based on viewport width.

-.. exec::docs.grid.simple
-    :code: false

 ### SimpleGrid
 Use [SimpleGrid](/components/simplegrid) if you need columns with equal size.
 The `cols`, `spacing` and `verticalSpacing` props accepts dictionaries to set responsive values based on viewport width.